Veritas NetBackup™ CloudPoint Install and Upgrade Guide

 CloudPoint uses the following file systems on the host to store all the container images and files during installation:

-(root file system)/var
+/(root file system)/var

-file system is further used for container runtimes.
+The /var file system is further used for container runtimes.
 Ensure that the host on which you install or upgrade CloudPoint has sufficient space for the following components.

 Table: Space considerations for CloudPoint components